11/4-colorability of subcubic triangle-free graphs: Two neighbors of degree two

 \section{Two neighbors of degree two}

 Next, we want to show that every vertex has at most one neighbor of degree two.
 Let us start by excluding the special case of a vertex with two neighbors of degree two contained in a common 5-cycle (together with some related configurations).
+Notice that Observation~\ref{obs-3nails} and Lemma~\ref{lemma-nails} imply that every $5$-cycle contains at most two vertices of degree two.

 \begin{lemma} Let $G$ be a minimum counterexample and let $C$ be a $5$-cycle in $G$ with exactly three vertices of degree three.
 Then the vertices of degree two in $C$ are adjacent and every vertex $v\in V(G)\setminus V(C)$ with a neighbor in $C$ has degree three. \end{lemma} \begin{proof} Firstly, we claim that every vertex $v\in V(G)\setminus V(C)$ of degree two with a neighbor $v_1$ in $C$ has exactly one neighbor in $C$ and both neighbors of $v$ have degree three. \begin{subproof} Indeed, let $v'$ be the neighbor of $v$ distinct from $v_1$.
 By Lemma~\ref{lemma-conn}, $v'\not\in V(C)$, since if $v'$ belonged to $C$, then the degree three vertex of $C$ distinct from $v_1$ and $v'$ would be incident with a bridge.
 Suppose for a contradiction that $\deg v'=2$.
 Then $v'$ does not have a neighbor in $C$, since $G$ is $2$-connected and exactly three vertices of $C$ have degree three.
 By Lemma~\ref{lemma-adj2}, $v'$ has a neighbor $x$ of degree three, and $x$ and $v_1$ have a common neighbor $v_2$ belonging to $C$.
 Let $w$ be the degree three vertex of $C$ distinct from $v_1$ and $v_2$.
 By Corollary~\ref{cor-3conn}, $x$ and $w$ are joined by an edge or by a path of at most two vertices of degree two.
 This leaves only finitely many choices for the e-graph $G$.
 As we verified using computer, among these e-graphs, all critical ones are contained in $\CC_0$.
 This is a contradiction, implying that $\deg v'=3$. \end{subproof}